Best Chainsaw for Beginners

 ~$250

 Best first gas chainsaw.
-38.2cc engine, 16-inch bar, and Husqvarna's Smart Start system for easier pull-cord starting.
-A gentler introduction to gas chainsaws for beginners who know they want the unlimited runtime of gas.
+38cc X-Torq engine, 16-inch bar, and separate choke/stop controls that prevent accidental flooding.
+Air Injection technology extends engine life.
+A gentler introduction to gas chainsaws for beginners who want the unlimited runtime of gas.

 Pros